Upcycling, Alterations, Replicas, Reimagined Vintage

 Beware of altered vintage and note that only handbags in original, unmodified vintage condition are considered collectible.
-A vintage with a recently replaced handle or added ornaments is good for use, but not for a collection, because it does not reflect the importance of its original, historical design.
+A vintage handbag with a recently replaced handle or added ornaments is good for use, but not for a collection, because it does not reflect the importance of its original, historical design.
+The handbags with new bodies and lining mounted on antique or vintage frames - called upcycled - are not considered collectible vintage either.
 That is why it is important to remember that replicas should be valued and priced accordingly - below the originals.

 Photo: (before, on the left) Lucille de Paris with broken handles; (and after, on the right & bottom) the broken handles were replaced with metal and plastic link straps.

 There's nothing wrong with replacing a broken handle on an otherwise perfect vintage bag.
 It is, of course, if you bought it for use, and not as an investment.
 You can have such a replacement made from matching skin, leather, vinyl, or even a metal or plastic chain.
 Generally speaking, a replacement would decreases the value of the original vintage.

 To find out if the skin strap on your vintage bag is original or replaced, first examine its shape.
 Usually, originals are slightly misshapen due to storage or age, unless it is a firmly structured, or semi-structured arch handle with an inside cord.
 Such handles were often produced in France or Belgium for Lucille de Paris, Rosenfeld and Bellestone.

 Don't forget to check if the handle's color and material match the bag's body.
 If it is a metal chain, compare its color and patina to the bag's metal frame and mounts.
 If it is a replacement, the metal color, its quality and finish would probably be different from the rest of the bag's metal.
 Remember that in the 1930s-1960s very few vintage brands produced handbags with original metal straps, except for Lucille de Paris and Koret.